 - English conversation with student during their free time.

-- Support Centro Cultural Germina personnel in other activities related to the project such as organizing exhibitions and art events.
+- Support personnel of the partner community in other activities related to the project such as organizing exhibitions and art events.

-- Volunteer can also hold seminars on his own hobbies and cooperate with other local nonprofit organizations that organize cultural events in the center.
+- Volunteer can also hold seminars on his own hobbies.

 - Volunteer must have a health/travel insurance.